wwagner4/sumosim/README.md

 ## Prerequisites
 Before you can use sumosim you have to checkout the sbt project doctus at https://github.com/wwagner4/doctus.
-Build doctus using sbt publish-local before you build sumosim
+Build doctus using 'sbt publish-local' before you build sumosim

 ## Sbt
 To build sbt use 'sbt test'